Is Your HR and L&D Capitalizing on Digital Transformation?

 HR and L&D professionals working with employees in a factory or retail environment may think this does not apply to them.
 In fact, autonomy is equally important in any working environment.
 So, in a retail environment, HR and L&D professionals might consider providing WiFi in the retail space so that employees can carry out mobile learning on the job.
 In a manufacturing environment, employees might be encouraged to work in teams to set their own working hours to suit individuals better.
 One person may want to work more hours one week and fewer the next.
 Or, employees may wish to avoid long breaks between shifts sessions that cause them to be away from home for 14 hours at a time.

-Clearly, HR and L&D professionals could do better when it comes to fostering employee engagement to drive innovation.
+HR and L&D could improve efforts in fostering employee engagement to drive innovation.
 What advice can you give on this?

 HR, Business and IT need to align to drive innovation now more than ever.
 But HR and L&D professionals are continuing to fall into the same old traps, preventing them from capitalizing on digital transformation.